uber/astro/README.md

 #### Remapping CLI flags

 Astro is meant to be used every day by operators.
 If your Terraform variable names are long-winded to type at the CLI, you can remap them to something simpler.
-For example, instead of typing `--environment dev`, you may wish to shoren this to `--env dev`.
+For example, instead of typing `--environment dev`, you may wish to shorten this to `--env dev`.

 You can specify a `flags:` block in your project configuration, like: